schauder/schauder.github.io/_posts/2016/2016-11-12-whats-your-next-language.md

 If you really want to lean something I recommend a real functional language: Clojure which is a LISP dialect (dynamically typed) or Frege a Haskell for the JVM.
-If you never came in contact with functional language they will make quite some knots in your brain, but that is just the sweet feeling of learning.
+If you never came in contact with functional language they will make quite some knots into your brain, but that is just the sweet feeling of learning.

 I personally find Frege extremely interesting right now, because you can do some cool shit with it.
 Dierk König showed me on a JUG meeting a couple of weeks agao how trying to do side effects on the JavaFX event thread or